KevinCoble/AIToolbox/README.md

     Mixture Of Gaussians
         Learn density function of a mixture of gaussians from data EM algorithm to converge model with data

+    Validation
+        Use to select model or parameters of model Simple validation (percentage of data becomes test data) N-Fold validation

 ## License